Boosting the Local Invariance for Better Adversarial Transferability: Related Work

 \subsection{Adversarial Defense}

-Numerous methods have been proposed to mitigate the threat of adversarial examples.
-Adversarial training ~\cite{goodfellow2015FGSM,tramer2018ensemble,madry2018towards,Ali2019AT} adopts the adversarial examples during the training process, which has been one of the most effective methods to improve the model robustness.
+Numerous defenses have been proposed to mitigate the threat of adversarial examples.
+Adversarial training~\cite{goodfellow2015FGSM,tramer2018ensemble,madry2018towards,Ali2019AT} incorporates adversarial examples into the training process, which has proven to be one of the most effective methods for improving the model's robustness.
 Fast-AT~\cite{Wong2020ATdefense} adopts a single iteration to generate adversarial examples for training, which can significantly boost adversarial robustness.
-Guo~\etal ~\cite{guo2018countering} employed various image transformations (\eg, JPEG compression, Total Variance Minimization, \etc) to preprocess inputs before feeding them into the models.
+Guo~\etal~\cite{guo2018countering} employed various image transformations (\eg, JPEG compression, etc.) to preprocess inputs before feeding them into the models.
 Liao~\etal~\cite{liao2018defense} propose the high-level representation guided denoiser (HGD) by minimizing the difference between the model's outputs on clean and denoised images.
 Naseer~\etal~\cite{naseer2020NRP} developed a Neural Representation Purifier (NRP) trained using a self-supervised adversarial training method to purify input images.
 Several certified defense methods offer verifiable defense capabilities, such as randomized smoothing (RS)~\cite{cohen2019RS}.
-Besides, diffusion models for purification (DiffPure)~\cite{nie2022diffpure} exhibit an excellent potential ability for adversarial defense.
+Besides, diffusion models for purification (DiffPure)~\cite{nie2022diffpure} exhibit an excellent potential for adversarial defense.